 PHP 7 was the most awaited and the most requested feature of recent times by Cloudways customers.
 After much trial and errors, PHP 7 was successfully integrated for all the users on Cloudways.

-There was much hype in WordPress industry when PHP 7 was still in development.
+There was much hype in the WordPress industry when PHP 7 was still in development.
 There are many reports on the web that reported a very impressive performance boost of WordPress when hosted on PHP 7.
 We went ahead and tested these claims to make sure our servers backed our statements.

 If you want to switch back to the older version, again, not an issue.
 You can always switch the version of PHP back to 5.6 whenever it is required.
 Although, upgrading your current servers with live websites to PHP 7 is not recommended until and unless you have gone through the following checklist: